jorgemeyrelles/weather-project/README.md

 And then, It is possible following next steps to load project.

+## `npm install`

+Going to local direry of project cloned and use npm install.

 ## Available Scripts

 In the project directory, you can run: